react-dnd/react-dnd/docs/01 Top Level API/DragLayer.md

 ### Parameters

 * **`collect`**: Required.
 The collecting function.
 It should return a plain object of the props to inject into your component.
 It receives a single `monitor` parameter.
 Read the [overview](/docs-overview.html) for an introduction to the monitors and the collecting function.
+See the collecting function described in detail in the next section.

 * **`options`**: Optional.
 A plain object.
-If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function as an `options` key can improve the performance.
+If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function inside the `options` object can improve the performance.
 Unless you have performance problems, don't worry about it.

 ### The Collecting Function